 The higher required temperatures can mean a less efficient heat generated.
 We won’t go into too much more detail here as the rest is self-explanatory

 This is also down to the education of the end-user.
-Consideration must also be placed on how lower your potential demand could be, if you zone too small this may increase cycling and apliance wear, the cycling and low load will also cause hotter temperatures to be used and unnecessary wear on the system, more on that here.
+Consideration must also be placed on how to lower your potential demand could be, if you zone too small this may increase cycling and appliance wear, the cycling and low load will also cause hotter temperatures to be used and unnecessary wear on the system, more on that here.

 This is clearly by some way the most expensive control, however from a purely ‘comfort’ perspective, the best option.
-Regarding the efficiency, the answer is slightly more in-depth and complex.
+Regarding efficiency, the answer is slightly more in-depth and complex.

-However, this cannot be blamed on the control but is none the less how I would expect it is used most of the time.
+However, this cannot be blamed on the control but is nonetheless how I would expect it is used most of the time.

 Another big disadvantage of this is the energy requirement that individual rooms could be left with, this will result in a lot of cycling and in turn wear of the appliance.
-Although again, that is not as such an issue with the controller, but a appliance spec issue.
+Although again, that is not as such an issue with the controller, an appliance spec issue.
 However, appliances are constantly improving modulation rates.

 If the property has a middle to high occupancy using this control with all rooms set to similar temperatures could be very efficient and highly comfortable with well-insulated buildings, but with less insulated, its not really needed.

-The main question to ask when looking at the value of multi-room sensor compensation control, is how often will the property be occupied.
+The main question to ask when looking at the value of multi-room sensor compensation control is how often will the property be occupied.